tve/mpy-lib/mqtt-asyncio/README.md

 The `mqtt_as` library implements the MQTT 3.1.1 protocol with support for QoS 0 and QoS 1 and using Micropython's asyncio / uasyncio.
-The implementation in this repository is forked from [Peter Hinch's version](https://github.com/peterhinch/micropython-mqtt) and has the following improvements:
+The implementation in this repository is a rewrite inspired by [Peter Hinch's version](https://github.com/peterhinch/micropython-mqtt) and has the following changes:

 1. Support sending streams of MQTT messages at QoS=1 without blocking for an ACK after each message.
    This allows streaming of data using relatively small messages at high data rates.
+2. Completely reorganize the implementation to facilitate automated testing and to enable the implementation of the streaming.
+Specifically, split the implementation such that a lower-level class (`MQTTProto`) implements the protocol on a single socket and a higher-level class (`MQTTClient`) implements the reconnection and retransmission logic.
+3. Write automated tests of the lower-level class running on an Micropython board testing against a real broker to ensure that the protocol works and that failures are reported appropriately.
+Then write automated tests of the higher-level class running on linux and using a simulated lower-class to test failures and retransmissions.
-2. Eliminate retransmission of messages on an existing TCP connection, which is totally pointless given that TCP implements a reliable stream.
+4. Eliminate retransmission of messages on an existing TCP connection, which is totally pointless given that TCP implements a reliable stream.
 Instead, if no ACK is received the retransmission uses a fresh connection from the get-go.
-3. Eliminate using a fresh PID (packet ID) when retransmitting a message on a fresh TCP connection to avoid unnecessary duplicate packets.
+5. Eliminate using a fresh PID (packet ID) when retransmitting a message on a new TCP connection to avoid unnecessary duplicate packets.
 The original implementation used a fresh PID due to a bug that made it look like Mosquitto wasn't accepting the retransmission.
-4. When reconnecting first do so at the TCP level without tearing Wifi down to minimize the disruption, only disconnect/reconnect Wifi if the TCP reconnect doesn't work.
+6. When reconnecting first do so at the TCP level without tearing Wifi down to minimize the disruption, only disconnect/reconnect Wifi if the TCP reconnect doesn't work.
-5. Add tests to exercise the various disconnect/reconnect strategies to ensure they work as designed.
-6. Eliminate some race conditions (missing self.lock).
-7. Eliminate testing for internet connectivity when connecting: defeats local MQTT brokers.
-8. Eliminate `clean_init` config param and only use clean config param, see below.
+7. Eliminate `clean_init` config param and only use clean config param, see below.
-7. Restructure the code to avoid subclassing and to clearly delineate the role of the lower-level class (it is a pure protocol implementation on a single TCP connection).
+8. Structure imports and work-arounds such that `mqtt_as` can be used in CPython.

 ## Streaming data using small messages